Section 3: Drought

 Of course, the 1930s were not the only drought years in North Dakota.
 Because our climate is semi-arid, drought can be expected at any time.
 (See Maps 9-12.)
 Drought might strike one part of the state, but not another.
 This is a constant problem for farmers.
 (See Image 6.)
 When you see stacks of hay bales in a farm yard, they represent the farmers’ protection against a hay-destroying drought.
 No-till farming practices help to conserve soil moisture which is another protection against drought.

 The maps included here are from the National Oceanic and Atmospheric Administration (NOAA) website.
 They were developed with a tool called the Palmer Drought Severity Index.
-The Palmer Z-Index measures monthly totals of moisture above or below average.
-The Palmer Modified Drought Index shows the accumulation of the drought impact.

 Why is this important?
 Drought is a recurring climatological problem in North Dakota.
 We can’t change the climate, but we can prepare for it and understand the impact of drought on agriculture.
 Drought combined with heat can affect both soil moisture and surface water resources (such as lakes and rivers).
 Because we live in a semi-arid state, it is important to practice water conservation in both agriculture and in daily life.